person-performing-heart-hand-gesture

 You could be a perpetrator of vast evil, an embodiment of whatever can be classified as inhuman.
 You could go so far until it seems like there is no way back for you.

-Yes, there are those who celebrate the freedom to harm others.
+Some people celebrate the freedom to harm others.
 This freedom keeps humanity in its infancy as well.

 How could freedom possibly be unhealthy?
-That depends on the type of freedom that we’re talking about.
+That depends on the type of freedom we’re talking about.
 As you’ve seen, unhealthy types include the freedom to harm yourself and the freedom to harm others.

 Now, turning away from the negative to the positive…